agrawalrajat310/agrawalrajat310/README.md

 ### Summary :

-A passionate Full Stack Developer, who loves to create slick and attractive websites.
+A passionate Full Stack Web Developer, who loves to create slick and attractive websites.
 Proficient in Web Development, HTML, CSS, JavaScript, React Js + Redux, Next Js, Mongo DB, Express JS, Node Js, Data Structure And Algorithms.
 Approachable team leader, always keen to take the goal-oriented path to complete the tasks at hand.
 Looking further to enhance my skills as a Full-Stack Web Developer.